w3c/wai-people-use-web/_people-use-web/abilities-barriers-cognitive.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-Cognitive, learning, and neurological disabilities involve the brain and nervous system.
-They include mental health conditions and neurodiversity.
-They can impact a wide range of activities, including how people hear, move, see, speak, read, write, do math, pay attention, understand and remember information.
-Cognitive, learning, and neurological disabilities do not necessarily affect intelligence.
+Cognitive and learning disabilities affect how people store, retrieve, or use information.
+Often, only some functions are impaired while others are unaffected.
+Many of these disabilities do not affect overall intelligence.
+Cognitive and learning disabilities are usually invisible and can be age-related.
+Many users may not have a formal diagnosis or disclose having a disability due to social stigma, vocational concerns and prejudices.

 **Note:** This page is illustrative and is not a complete list of all disabilities and barriers.